Keto. Paleo. Vegan. Vegetarian. Gluten-free, dairy-free, low-carb, carnivore… the list goes on.

 You’d have to eat five cups of grapefruit to consume the same amount of calories as a cup of red meat.
 See how vegan diets could be low-calorie if not appropriately monitored?

-Monitoring Your Diet of Choice for Caloric Intake
+Monitoring Your Diet of Choice for Calorie Intake

 Don’t get us wrong – if appropriately monitored, nearly any diet can fit your caloric needs, whether they’re high or low.